Jump to section:

 Types of Sponsored Agreements include:

-Grant or Sub-Grant: A grant or sub-grant is an award of financial assistance for research, instruction, or other sponsored activity.
+Grant: A grant is an award of financial assistance for research, instruction, or other sponsored activity.
 Sponsors award grants on a competitive basis to recipients responding to a sponsor's program announcement.
 A grant award instrument is used when the principal objective is to accomplish a public purpose.
+Grants are cost-reimbursement, which means the sponsor agrees to reimburse the University up to an agreed upon maximum.
 The scope of work and expected outcomes are less defined than a contract.
 Examples include:

 - Research Grants from federal agencies such as the NSF, NIH, or NASA